simolus3/drift/docs/_includes/content/getting_started.md

 __⚠️ Note:__ The column definitions, the table name and the primary key must be known at compile time.
-For column definitions and the primary key, the function must use the `=>` operator and can't contain anything more than what's included in this `readme` and the examples.
+For column definitions and the primary key, the function must use the `=>` operator and can't contain anything more than what's included in the documentation and the examples.
 Otherwise, the generator won't be able to know what's going on.

 ### Generating the code
-Moor integrates with the dart `build` system, so you can generate all the code needed with `flutter packages pub run build_runner build`.
+Moor integrates with Dart's `build` system, so you can generate all the code needed with `flutter packages pub run build_runner build`.
 If you want to continously rebuild the generated code whever you change your code, run `flutter packages pub run build_runner watch` instead.
 After running either command once, the moor generator will have created a class for your